ElkanRoelen/spring-mvc-angularjs-sample-app/README.md

     http://localhost:8080/

-To see a user with existing data (16 meals, 8 days from 1st of January 2015 to the 8th), login with the following credentials:
+To see a user with existing data (16 works, 8 days from 1st of January 2015 to the 8th), login with the following credentials:

     username: test123 / password: Password2